alombarte/raspberry-osmc-automated/README.md

 	OSMC_HOST=192.168.1.135

-# Setup
+# Installation

+## SSH without password:
-From your local machine:
+From your local machine (outside the raspberry):

+  	# Put here your raspberry IP:
     OSMC_HOST=192.168.1.135

     # Copy SSH key to OSMC server
     cat ~/.ssh/id_rsa.pub | ssh osmc@$OSMC_HOST 'mkdir -p ~/.ssh; umask 077; cat >>~/.ssh/authorized_keys'

-Now SSH to the server:
+Now SSH to the server without password:

     ssh osmc@$OSMC_HOST

+Now clone or download this project (or copy the folder) to `/home/omsc/.raspberry-osmc-automated`.
+If you change the path make sure to adjust the future steps in this readme.
+This can be done with:

+	INSTALLATION_FOLDER=/home/osmc/.raspberry-osmc-automated

+	wget https://github.com/alombarte/raspberry-osmc-automated/archive/master.zip -O raspberry-osmc-automated-master.zip
+	unzip raspberry-osmc-automated-master.zip
+	mv raspberry-osmc-automated-master $INSTALLATION_FOLDER
+	rm raspberry-osmc-automated-master.zip

-# Prepare your folder structure
+# Folder structure
-Omit this section if you want to keep all your data in `/home/osmc` with the current mounted disk.
+Omit this section if you want to keep all your data in `/home/osmc` with the current mounted disk (make sure it has enough space).
+Make sure all services **have write permissions** to the `/home/osmc` folder.

 I store all the data in a memory stick.
 As long as the USB media keeps the same name you can use as many as you want.
 I don't even change `fstab`.
+You can mount your own external hard disk too.

-Example folder is `/media/KINGSTON` which is the default auto mount location of the 64GB Kingston stick I use (18€).
+The example folder is `/media/KINGSTON` which is the default auto mount location of the 64GB Kingston stick I use (18€).

-	STORAGE_FOLDER=/media/KINGSTON
+	# Put here the storage location
+	EXTERNAL_STORAGE=/media/KINGSTON

-	mkdir -p $STORAGE_FOLDER/{Downloads/Incomplete,Movies,Music,Pictures,"TV Shows"}
+	mkdir -p $EXTERNAL_STORAGE/{Downloads/Incomplete,Movies,Music,Pictures,"TV Shows"}

-	# Delete default folders in home and put symlinks to the USB.
+	# Delete default OSMC media folders in ~home and put symlinks to the USB.
-	sudo rm -fri $STORAGE_FOLDER/{Downloads,Movies,Music,Pictures,"TV Shows"}
+	sudo rm -fri $EXTERNAL_STORAGE/{Downloads,Movies,Music,Pictures,"TV Shows"}
-	ln -s $STORAGE_FOLDER/{Downloads,Movies,Music,Pictures,"TV Shows"} ~/
+	ln -s $EXTERNAL_STORAGE/{Downloads,Movies,Music,Pictures,"TV Shows"} ~/

+	# Add write permission to cosmic group.
+We will add other users in this group
+	chmod -R 775 /home/osmc

 The home directory `/home/omsc` looks like this: